Hall of Fame voter who snubbed Jeter keeps ballot private - WHIZ News

 Mariano Rivera, Jeter’s Yankees teammate for five World Series titles, became the first unanimous pick last year when he was on all 425 ballots.

-The BBWAA decided in 2011 that Hall ballots should be made public but was overruled by the Hall’s board of directors, which instead included an option for each voter to decide whether to release his or her ballot.
-Since 2012, each voter can check a box on the ballot to have it made public two weeks after the vote totals.
+The BBWAA has listed public ballots since 2012.
+The BBWAA voted all Hall ballots should be made public but was overruled by the Hall’s board of directors, which instead included an option for each voter to decide whether to release his or her ballot two weeks after the voting announcement.

 The percentage of public ballots released by the BBWAA was about the same this year (79.3%) as last (79.5%).

-Ryan Thibodaux’s vote tracker lists 331 ballots (83.4%), including five that are anonymous, and all included Jeter.
+Ryan Thibodaux’s vote tracker lists 332 ballots (83.6%), including six that are anonymous, and all included Jeter.

 ———-